 The job analysis is a formal system developed to determine what tasks people actually perform in their jobs.
 The purpose of a job analysis is to ensure creation of the right fit between the job and the employee and to determine how employee performance will be assessed.
 A major part of the job analysis includes research, which may mean reviewing job responsibilities of current employees, researching job descriptions for similar jobs with competitors, and analyzing any new responsibilities that need to be accomplished by the person with the position.
 According to research by Hackman and Oldham (Hackman & Oldham, 1976), a job diagnostic survey should be used to diagnose job characteristics prior to any redesign of a job.
-This is discussed in Chapter 7.

 To start writing a job analysis, data need to be gathered and analyzed, keeping in mind Hackman and Oldham's model.
-Figure 4.1 "Process for Writing the Job Analysis" shows the process of writing a job analysis.
+Figure 3.2.1 shows the process of writing a job analysis.
 Please note, though, that a job analysis is different from a job design.
 Job design refers to how a job can be modified or changed to be more effective-for example, changing tasks as new technology becomes available.
-We discuss job design in Chapter 7 and Chapter 11.

-Figure 4.2.1: Process for Writing the Job Analysis.
+Figure 3.2.1: Process for Writing the Job Analysis.
 (CC-BY-NC-SA This work)